DoodleDeBug/rps/README.md

 ### Things That Could Have Been Better

-* The round counter doesn't immediately update after a go, it is always one round behind
+* The round counter doesn't immediately update after a go, it is always one round behind (fixed this)
 * Code could have been much cleaner, I need to work on that...